mohini-sri90/docs/docs/cep_workbench.md

 	4. Click **Add from Repository button**.
 The Artifacts page is displayed and the schema that was created in DT RTS for the application configuration is listed there.
 The schema is now added as a dependency for the project.

 	![](images/cep_workbench/step3.png)

+	**Note**: For automatic artifacts synchronization the Docker container with CEP Workbench and Gateway need to share the same physical host and file system.

 4. **Add Rules file**: